borenstein-lab/fishtaco/_sources/fishtaco_file_formats.txt

 Function abundance file
 ---------------------------------

-A tab-delimited file (with headers), where each row is a function (e.g., KO) and each column is a sample, and each cell represents the relative abundance of the function in the sample:
+A tab-delimited text file (with headers), where each row is a function (e.g., KO) and each column is a sample, and each cell represents the relative abundance of the function in the sample:

 .. rst-class:: center-align